Psychiatrist vs Therapist: How To Choose The Right Professional For Mental Health And Therapy Needs

 A therapist’s focus is often on the role of a professional, supportive figure.
 Although psychiatrists offer talk therapy occasionally and may offer guidance, suggestions, and education about mental health symptoms and conditions, they may not offer therapy.
 A clinical psychologist’s primary role is often assisting you in working through your symptoms.
 They might provide mental health care and treatment options to improve your well-being.
 As such, they can suggest homework like a book recommendation or habits to practice for you to continue your work between sessions.
 This homework might speed up progress in your sessions.

 Both a therapist and a psychiatrist who provide talk therapy can treat many mental health conditions, such as substance use disorder (formerly known as substance abuse disorder), bipolar disorder, post-traumatic stress disorder (PTSD), eating disorders, and major depressive disorder, or help manage stress levels.
-They can also help more than one individual at a time via marriage and family therapy.
+They can also help more than one individual at a time via marriage therapy and family therapy.
 They may not have a medical degree, but many therapists are highly skilled in treating mental health conditions.
 A psychiatrist may make medication recommendations, check on the effectiveness of your medication, and talk with you about any side effects that medications may present.
 They might not always provide the emotional support that therapy often provides.
 However, some may offer both therapy and medication.
 Additionally, many offer diagnostic testing for mental health conditions.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.